-Page updated 10/27/2014
+Page updated 1/1/2015

-Limit, Citizenship, Exams, Physicals, and Driver's license
+Post Office Job Qualifications | Age Limit, Citizenship, Exams, Physicals, and Driver's license

 Clerks, carriers, rural carriers and other

-mail-handling job applicants must pass an Post Office exam.
+mail-handling job applicants must pass a Post Office exam.
 Specialties

 such as mechanic, electronic technician, machinist, and trades must also